 Yellow Crazy Ants form super colonies with several queens and once a super colony is established, it can expand rapidly, in some cases doubling in size in 12 months.

-NSW DPI, Local Land Services and Council have identified strategic areas to treat the ant colony using the following methods:
+NSW DPI, Local Land Services and Council identified strategic areas to treat the ant colony using the following methods:

 Fipronil is specifically designed to target invertebrate animals (animals without backbones) This product has been tested extensively and there is no evidence that Fipronil is harmful to humans.

 The application method used, and the low-strength formulation chosen, present very low risk to non-target species.

 Fipronil is not well absorbed by plants and is broken down by sunlight.